 Cash or Credit: gizmogrind gives you cash for your old and unwanted devices; which you can use towards anything you want – whether it’s a new iPhone or a completely different device.
 Then simply order your shiny new device online through the Apple online store to avoid lineups.

-1. Visit the Apple Store
+1. Visit the Apple Store for Apple Products

 Are you going to be lining up for the latest iPhone this year?
 Then you might as well look at your options for trading in with Apple too!

 Come with your old device in hand.
 Remember to create a backup on iCloud or iTunes and be prepared to say goodbye 🙁

 As part of the keynote for the new iPhone 11, Apple was keen to draw attention to its growing focus on sustainability and environmental friendliness.
 Somehow the wizards at Apple figure out how to manufacture the new iPad and Apple Watch from 100% recycled aluminum.